-10k race number collection and entries on the day are at the Jaguar Sports and Social Club, Browns Lane, Allesley, Coventry, CV5 9DR.
+10k race number and timing chip collection and entries on the day are at the Jaguar Sports and Social Club, Browns Lane, Allesley, Coventry, CV5 9DR.

 Fun Run number collection and entries on the day are at the Scout Hut in Washbrook Lane, Allesley, Coventry, CV5 9FG.

 Changing and shower facilities are at the Jaguar Sports and Social Club.

 Results, presentations and refreshments are at the Scout Hut in Washbrook Lane.

 The 10km Race and accompanying Fun Run will be run under the UK Athletics (UKA) Rules.
 (UKA is the internationally recognised authority for organisation and control of athletics in the United Kingdom.
 They produce the Rules for Competition.
 The Race Licence provides suitable insurance and requires that these rules are complied with and that our event will be held to the standards and quality that UKA requires.

 (For a copy of the UKA Rules go to the UKA website.
 Rules 1-24 & 201-215 apply).

 All instructions issued for the safety of the runners and others must be complied with.
 (As well as UKA, the police and Local Authority also require that we operate an event that is safe for competitors, officials and the public in general.
 All instructions before, during and after the event arise from or are connected with our Safety Plan).

 First Aid - by entering the event you are authorising the release of personal and medical details by the Medical Team to the Event Organiser, for statutory purposes, if attended to in a medical emergency.
 (This is a requirement of the event licence and for compliance with the insurance policy.
 All information will be kept secure and only released as required by law).